WHU-HZY/WHU-HZY.github.io/_pages/about.md

 I'm Zhangyi Hu, a Bachelor of Engineering student majoring in Computer Science and Technology at Wuhan University's School of Computer Science.
 Currently holding a high GPA of 3.87/4.0 with an average score of around 91/100, I'm deeply committed to my academic pursuits and have been recognized with several scholarships, including the prestigious National Scholarship.

 ### Education
-* Wuhan University, School of Computer Science
-* Bachelor of Engineering in Computer Science and Technology
-* September 2021 - June 2025
+Bachelor of Engineering in Computer Science and Technology, Wuhan University, School of Computer Science, September 2021 - June 2025

 ### Research Interest